MichaelLake01/MichaelLake01/README.md

 - 👋 Hi, I’m @MichaelLake01
-- 👀 I’m interested in Web development and programming
+- 👀 I’m interested in Python and webscraping
-- 🌱 I’m currently learning more about web development
-- Forever learning, forever growing 🚀 Schooled and self-taught 🎓

 <!---